The Top 6 Social Media Campaigns That Changed Advertising

 Old Spice had a serious credibility issue.
 It was a joke.
 Mention it to anyone and they recall the guy surfing with the choral soundtrack, and seeing a bottle of it in grandpa’s bathroom.
 It was not hip or cool.
-And it was never going to.
+And it was never going to be.
 Well, not quite.
-In February of 2010, a phenomenal ad starring the suave and insanely attractive Isaiah Mustafa hit the airwaves, and the Internet.
-And incredible feat of preparation, the over-the-top ad has, to date, been watched over 54 million times.
+In February of 2010, a phenomenal ad starring the suave and insanely attractive Isaiah Mustafa hit the airwaves and the Internet.
+An incredible feat of preparation, the over-the-top ad has, to date, been watched over 54 million times.

 However, the campaign kicked into a new gear when it launched the “Smell Like a Man, Man” social media series.
 Fans of the ads (and it had many) were prompted to ask Isaiah a question over Twitter.
 Rather than simply having a social media agency type a few quirky replies, the Old Spice guy himself responded to the questions in a series of custom-made videos.
 Over 180 different replies were filmed, and the campaign received over 2,000 questions in just 48 hours.
-The result—over 105 million YouTube impressions, $1.2 billion in earned media, an increase of 2,700 percent, 800 percent and 300 percent to Twitter, Facebook, and OldSpice.com respectively, and the Old Spice YouTube channels becoming the #1 most viewed sponsored channel of the time.
+The result—over 105 million YouTube impressions, $1.2 billion in earned media, an increase of 2,700%, 800%, and 300% to Twitter, Facebook, and OldSpice.com respectively, and the Old Spice YouTube channels becoming the #1 most viewed sponsored channel of the time.

 To put some of this into perspective, during the first 24 hours of the campaign, the videos were viewed more times than President Obama’s 2008 acceptance speech.
 Needless to say, it has become one of the benchmarks of modern social campaigns.